 The Journal of Cold War Studies features articles based on archival research in the former Communist world and in Western countries.
 Criteria for acceptance of articles include: clarity of writing, cogency of presentation, originality, and skillful use of archival materials and other new sources.
 Some articles offer reevaluations of important historical events or themes, emphasizing the new approaches necessitated by declassified documents and/or first-hand accounts.
 Other articles draw on new evidence to shed light on arguments in current theoretical debates.
 The Journal encourages the use of new evidence for theoretical purposes, but does not exclude solid historical reassessments.

-The Editors, Journal of Cold War Studies
+Journal of Cold War Studies

 1730 Cambridge Street